Knitting On The Net

 Barbara Walker's Stitch Pattern Books Database

-Both a text file and a spreadsheet are available for the stitch patterns in three of her books.
+Both a text file and a spreadsheet are available for the stitch patterns in three of her books in the Treasury of Knitting Patterns series.
 They include the stitch name, the number of stitches and rows required for the pattern, and other information.

 Buttonholes